centrahq/api-documentation/pages/04.guides/07.erp-gql-integration/docs.md

 #### Locking orders

 Depending on your design, there is one function that you might be very interested in: The ability to lock the orders using the API.
 The idea behind the locking mechanism is that you might want to prevent AMS backend users from editing or processing the orders which should be exclusively handled by the API.
-Therefore, locking ensures that only your integration will be able to add/cancel order items, create and complete shipments, etc.
+Therefore, locking ensures that only your API integration will be able to add/cancel order items, create and complete shipments, etc.

 #### Request